filethis/developer-docs/docs/ft-into-partner-website.md

 4. Show you how to customize and style the FileThis web component using element attributes, CSS, and JavaScript calls.
 5. Exposing a webhook endpoint in your system to which the FileThis server will deliver documents fetched on behalf of your users.

-Until this section has been released, please engage with us on our shared Slack channel for realtime guidance.
+Until this section has been released, please engage with us on our shared FileThis Slack channel for realtime guidance.
+If you do not have a shared FileThis Slack channel, please contact <oem@filethis.com>.